NGEET/fates-tutorial/docs/source/docker_introduction.md

 ## Docker environment setup

+If you are unfamiliar with the linux command line, please see the {doc}bash_cheat_sheet for a list of commons commands.

 ### 1. Download and install Docker Desktop

 Go to the Docker website quick start guide and follow the instructions: [https://docs.docker.com/docker-hub/quickstart/](https://docs.docker.com/docker-hub/quickstart/)